UI-FASILKOM-OS/osp4diss/index.md

 <br id="idx02">
 # Importing OVA or Installing ISO?

-You might import a pre-installed OVA file (option 1), or you might install a Debian Guest from scratch (option 2).

 <br id="idx02a">
 ## Option 1: Importing a VirtualBox Debian Guest (OVA File)